melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_101/molecular_dynamics_101.md

 ## 3 - Visualizing NAMD results with VMD

-Welcome to part 2 of the NAMD tutorial, where you will be using the [molecular visualization program VMD](http://www.ks.uiuc.edu/Research/vmd/) to look at the trajectory data of the ubiquitin protein you generated in part 1 of the tutorial.
+In this section you will be using the [molecular visualization program VMD](http://www.ks.uiuc.edu/Research/vmd/) to look at the trajectory data of the ubiquitin protein you generated in the first part of the tutorial.
 If you haven't already done so, download and install VMD to your local computer (make sure to pick the right flavour: Windows, Mac or Linux).

 > **Tip**: the most confusing part of this exercise seems to be remembering to use the right terminal!
 That is, either one is connected to the cluster, or one is running on your local computer.
 The exercises we just ran were on the cluster.
 That is, a terminal which we used to connect to the **Snowy** cluster using the program **ssh**.